kostickm/KituraHelloWorld/README.md

 # KituraHelloWorld

-Visit www.kitura.io to get started on this demo!
+Visit www.kitura.io or check out the presentation deck to get started on this demo!

 ## Generate Xcode Project